summa-tx/riemann/README.md

 ### Usage

 At a low level, Riemann deals in byte-like objects.
 However, it provides layers of abstractions on top of this.
-Notably, scripts are commonly expresses as strings.
+Notably, scripts are commonly expressed as strings.
 In script strings, data (like pubkeys) is expressed in unprefixed hex.
 For example, a P2PKH output script_pubkey might be expressed as follows:

 ```Python
 # Note that the PUSH0x14 for the pubkey is implied